Seiken2 is a clinical neuropsycholgist with extensive experience in the assessment and treatment of neurological and psychiatric disorders.

-Historically, there are three broad theoretical models of criminal behavior:
+Historically, there are three broadly recognized theoretical models of criminal behavior:

 All infer different methods of control, but it is difficult to completely separate the three categories as it is generally accepted that all three of the factors play a role in the expression of behavior.
 Moreover, psychological science consists of several disciplines including biological psychology and social psychology, so psychological principles could be applied across all three domains.

 However, there are some general principles associated with each of these paradigms that would be associated with some specific crime control policies.
 This results in admittedly narrow definition for each of the categories, but it does simplify the discussion herein.